 - National Policy of Electronics (NPE): Domestic production of smartphones is garnering more attention within the Government of India’s 2018 NPE, an initiative to develop and promote India as a global hub for electronics system design and manufacturing (ESDM), vastly reducing the 70-80% of electronics products previously imported into the country.
 A cornerstone of the NPE is the continued expansion of special economic zones (SEZs) throughout India, where electronics manufacturers enjoy generous economic incentives, including tax and tariff exemptions, reduced utility costs, and shipping infrastructure.

 - Make in India Program: This initiative was established in 2014 to enhance the country’s reputation as a world-class manufacturing center.
 In 2016, the government announced ambitious new incentives and policies aimed at promoting investment, fostering innovation, and protecting intellectual property, all directed toward sustaining a highly efficient, world-class manufacturing infrastructure.
 The government will also provide state-sponsored grants and rebates for small-to-medium enterprises (SMEs), and reward facilities that meet the country’s green technology standards.

 - Phased Manufacturing Program (PMP): India currently imports basic chipsets for smartphone handsets.
 However, there has been an uptick in the production of other phone components.
 In 2015, the government initiated the PMP to strengthen the domestic manufacturing of phone handsets.
 India is expected to produce more than USD $15 billion worth of components by 2020 and 1.2 billion phones by 2025.
-More phone chargers and battery packs will be manufactured in India as well.
-This production boost will create over a million jobs in India.
+More phone chargers and battery packs will be manufactured in India, which will create over a million jobs in India.